Author Gary Hibberd

 You’re kidding right?
 The GDPR is over 400 pages of detailed rules and regulations governing how data may be gathered, shared, stored and destroyed.
 Essentially how you process data is changing.

 I would suggest you see this blog as your first warning of ‘Iceberg dead ahead’.
 There will be further blogs and information that we will provide and we intend to run a number of events focusing on getting better at information security.
 Because it is only by doing this, that you will be able to avoid the disaster which is on the horizon.

-You have two years to fully comply.
+You have months to fully comply.
 It really isn’t long and if you’re reading this blog you have no excuse that you never received the message.